 Psoriatic Arthritis and Gluten

 Personally, I never gave gluten any consideration when thinking of ways to combat inflammation.
-That is until six months ago when my doctors and I were trying to figure out some unrelated bowel issues and discovered that gluten is not my friend.
+That is until my doctors and I were trying to figure out some unrelated bowel issues and discovered that gluten is not my friend.

 I began by strictly following a Low FODMAP Diet.
 In addition to the list of approved foods provided by my doctor, I also googled FODMAP diets for a larger look at what I should or shouldn’t eat.